10 Things Amazon Echo Can't Do Yet

 - Alexa needs to get smarter, it's that simple.

-I've had the Echo for several months now, and I'm surprised that she isn't getting more intelligent.
+I've had the Echo for over a year now, and I'm surprised that she isn't getting more intelligent.

 Her lack of intelligence will not cut it in the long term.